brkncookie/get_next_line/README.md

 - review->recode->comment.
 - implement tests.

-*PS: all of the above have been done.*
+*PS: all of the above have been done expect testing*

 ## Testers